Hex052/orchcheckout/readme.txt

 My functions:
-unsigned filelines(FILE *stream, char ***lines) //Returns total number of lines read from file
+unsigned filelines(FILE *stream, char ***lines) //Returns total number of lines read from file void *listadvance(void *member, int dist, enum listadvance_type type)
+//Pass in starting element, amount to go foreward or back, and type of structure.
+//Returns element dist places away, unless end was closer, in which case returns end.

 List of errors that could result from reading a line:
 	SUCCESS	Read was successful